Toronto Reel Asian International Film Festival

-The Toronto Reel Asian International Film Festival is a charitable cultural film festival organization located in Toronto, Ontario, Canada, that advocates Asian representations through media arts.
-Works include films and videos by East Asia, Southeast Asia, South Asia, as well as those by Asian-Canadian and Asian-American filmmakers.
-As Canada's largest and longest-running Pan-Asian film festival in Canada with a 25-year history, Reel Asian provides a public forum for Asian media artists and their work, and fuels the growing appreciation for Asian cinema in Canada.
+The Toronto Reel Asian International Film Festival is a charitable cultural film festival organization located in Toronto, Ontario, Canada, that advocates Asian representations in media arts.
+Works include films and videos by artists in Canada, the U.S., Asia and all over the world.
+As Canada's largest and longest-running Pan-Asian film festival in Canada with a 27-year history, Reel Asian provides a public forum for Asian media artists and their work, and fuels the growing appreciation for Asian cinema in Canada.

 History

-The Toronto Reel Asian International Film Festival was founded in 1997 by film producer Anita Lee and journalist Andrew Sun in Toronto, Ontario, Canada.
+The film festival was founded in 1997 by film producer Anita Lee and journalist Andrew Sun in Toronto, Ontario, Canada.
 The festival is held annually in November, featuring local and international films and artwork.
-Reel Asian has year round programs to promote local artists to showcase their skills such as So You Think You Can Pitch, Unsung Voices, Youth Programme, and Reel Ideas.
+Reel Asian has year round programs to promote local artists to showcase their skills such as: So You Think You Can Pitch, Unsung Voices Youth Video Workshop, and Reel Ideas.